Flaxseed / Flaxseed Oil (Linum usitatissimum)

 Frequently asked questions about Flaxseed / Flaxseed Oil (Linum usitatissimum)

-What is Flaxseed / Flaxseed Oil (Linum usitatissimum)?
+What is Flaxseed / Flaxseed Oil?

 Flaxseed (linseed) is one of the richest plant sources of alpha-linolenic acid (ALA, omega-3), lignans (phytoestrogens), and soluble fiber — three nutritional components with independent and complementary benefits for cardiovascular health, hormonal balance, digestive function, and cancer prevention.

-The clinically studied dose for Flaxseed / Flaxseed Oil (Linum usitatissimum) is 1–2 tablespoons (10–20g) ground flaxseed/day; flaxseed oil: 1–2 tablespoons/day (14–28g providing ~8–16g ALA); lignans: 300–600 mg SDG/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1–2 tablespoons (10–20g) ground flaxseed/day; flaxseed oil: 1–2 tablespoons/day (14–28g providing ~8–16g ALA); lignans: 300–600 mg SDG/day Always follow the product label and check with a healthcare provider for personal advice.